 I am currently managing a Green Star submission for the Engineering and Technology Precinct at The University of Sydney.
 Seeing how the retention and refurbishment of existing building structures and facades offsets embedded GHG emissions and other environmental impacts is fascinating.
 These benefits are captured through a life cycle assessment model which compares the project with a business-as-usual case, where whole demolition and rebuild would have taken place instead.

 How important is it to consider the life cycle of a building?

 Life cycle analysis is one of the most comprehensive tools we have to assess the impacts of a project.
 Although it can be undertaken under different lights, such as social impact, health impact, or life cycle cost analysis, the general connotation relates to environmental impacts.
-It covers all material stages of a project’s life cycle: from prime matter extraction, product manufacturing and distribution, demolition and construction, building operations, to end of life.
+It covers all material stages of a project’s life cycle: from prime matter extraction, product manufacturing, and distribution, demolition and construction, building operations, to end of life.

 Tell us about your thought piece On Limits.

 On Limits is a short reflection differentiating human-made frontiers from natural boundaries which separate distinct ecosystems.
 When we break ecological limits either by intrusion or by creating unprecedented links, not only other species are impacted but civilization is exposed.
-Most great pandemics throughout history have been animal-borne diseases resulting from human intervention of untouched ecosystems, animal farming and animal trade.
+Most great pandemics throughout history have been animal-borne diseases resulting from the human intervention of untouched ecosystems, animal farming, and animal trade.

 The impacts of climate change add to the challenge of building resilience, but there are also immediate benefits to tackling COVID-19, such as environmental improvements.
-Causes and effects of both issues overlap because everything is intertwined, which is the principle of Ecological and Planetary Health.
+The causes and effects of both issues overlap because everything is intertwined, which is the principle of Ecological and Planetary Health.
 While we plan for the future, we need to treat this unprecedented crisis with the holistic approach it demands.